Financial Aid Information

-Approximately 20% of the WWS annual operating budget is devoted to financial aid.
-This is one of the highest percentages among private schools in the area and is indicative of the School’s commitment to providing affordable Waldorf education.
+We have one of the highest percentages of annual budget devoted to financial aid among independent schools in the DC area which is indicative of our commitment to providing affordable Waldorf education.
 Financial limitations should not deter a qualified student from applying to the Washington Waldorf School, and parents are encouraged to apply for financial aid.
 At the same time, the Financial Aid Office is mindful of its obligation to assign funds responsibly, prudently, and consistently.

 Washington Waldorf uses the School and Student Service for Financial Aid (SSS), for financial aid applications.
 Please complete an application on the SSS website.
 Reach out to firstname.lastname@example.org with any questions.